the-engine-room/library/_posts/2015-12-07-microtasking.md

 Microtasking is the process of splitting a large job into small tasks that can be distributed, over the Internet, to many people.
 Machines and algorithms are very efficient at certain functions, such as identifying patterns in an image or performing advanced calculations, but other tasks, including identifying the contents of an image or recognizing obscure text, are still best performed by humans.

+Microtasking platforms provide a way for anyone sitting at their computer to contribute to important tasks - they can get involved in noticing changes in forestry, or in noticing blemishes on an image that might indicate attacks on a certain area.
+For an organisation, microtasking brings benefits like distributing the workload, but it also requires a lot of thought and strategic planning.
+The content of this site is based on a series of interviews with people who have worked on microtasking platforms, and outlines the work that goes into running a successful microtasking platform.

 ![Microtasking](../media/microtasking/microtasking.png)

 ---